Eleee28/42-so-long/README.md

 | X | Enemy's starting position |

-The map must:

-- Contain **1 exit**, at least **1 collectible**, and **1 starting position** to be valid.
+**Map Requirements**

+- The map must contain exactly one exit ('**E**'), at least one collectible ('**C**'), and one starting position ('**P**').

-- Be rectangular.
+- The map must be rectangular.

-- Be surrounded by walls.
+- The map must be surrounded by walls ('**1**').

-- Have a valid path.
+- There must be a valid path from the player's starting position to all collectibles and to the exit.

-### Bonus part
+## Bonus part

-For the bonus part we have to develop extra features:

-- Make the player lose when they touch an enemy.
+The bonus part includes additional features to improve the gameplay experience:

+- **Enemies**: Introduce enemies ('**X**') that the player must avoid.
+Touching an enemy results in losing the game.

-- Add some sprite animation
+- **Animations**: Add sprite animations for the player and other game elements.

-- Display the movement count on screen.
+- **Movement Counter**: Display the number of moves the player has made on the screen.

-### MiniLibX information
+## MiniLibX information

+MiniLibX is a simple graphical library for rendering graphics, handling events, and managing windows in the X Windows System on Unix-like operating systems.
+It provides the basic necessary tools for creating 2D graphics.

+### Key Functions Used - Check!!

+- `mlx_init()` : Initializes the connection between software and display.

+- `mlx_new_window()` : Creates a new window.

+- `mlx_xpm_file_to_image()` : Creates a new image from an xpm file.

+- `mlx_put_image_to_window()` : Puts an image to the window.

+- `mlx_hook()` : Handles events.

+- `mlx_loop()` : Puts the program in a loop, waiting for events.

-For some information on the mlx functions I used see: [doc](mlx_info.md).
+For more detailed information on MiniLibX functions, refer to the [extended information](docs/mlx_info.md) or the [documentation](https://harm-smits.github.io/42docs/libs/minilibx).

+## Implementation Steps

+1. **Parse the Map File**: Read the .ber file and parse the map layout into a usable data structure.

+2. **Initialize MiniLibX**: Set up the MiniLibX library, create a window, and prepare images for the game elements.

+3. **Render the Map**: Draw the map on the window based on the parsed data.

+4. **Handle Player Input**: Implement keyboard event handlers to move the player character.

+5. **Game Logic**: Ensure the player can collect items, detect collision with walls, and determine if the player has reached the exit.

+6. **Bonus Features**: Add enemies, animations, and a movement counter for enhanced gameplay.